The Relation Between Sleep and Weight

 Can weight loss cure sleep apnea?

 While weight loss can drastically improve your sleep apnea symptoms, most sleep apnea cases can’t be permanently cured.
-However, weight loss has been shown to reduce symptoms for patients suffering from obstructive sleep apnea (OSA).
+However, weight loss has been shown to reduce symptoms in patients suffering from obstructive sleep apnea (OSA).

 OSA causes you to stop breathing due to a blockage in the airway.
 In some cases, the weight of your neck narrows and blocks the airway during sleep.
 As a result, losing weight can help clear your airway and significantly improve your sleep apnea symptoms.